 From NFS server (10.10.10.9) exported as below: /exports 10.0.0.0/8(ro, no_root_squash, async, fsid=0) /exports/Mount 10.10.10.10/32(rw, no_root_squash, async)

 On NFS client (10.10.10.10): #mount -vvv -t nfs4 -o rw,no_root_squash,async 10.10.10.9:/ /mnt/temp #cd /mnt/temp #touch test.txt ( showing read-only file system which is fine). #cd /mnt/temp/Mount #touch test.txt ( showing read-only file system which is not ok).

-- After updating “/etc/export” file and running “exportfs -vra” is not enough.
-You also need to mount.
+- On the NFS server after updating “/etc/export” file and running “exportfs -vra” is not enough.
+You also need to mount using below command

 2. fsid=0 is for root mount.

 An NFSv4 client now has the ability to see all of the exports served by the NFSv4 server as a single file system, called the NFSv4 pseudo-file system.
 On Red Hat Enterprise Linux, the pseudo-file system is identified as a single, real file system, identified at export with the